Skip to Main Content

 • If driving, always stay on Anderson-Wright Drive as General Smith Drive is private.
 Park only on paved areas.

-Birds Recently Seen at Cold Harbor Battlefield, Richmond National Battlefield Park (as reported to eBird)
+Birds Recently Seen at Cold Harbor Battlefield, Richmond National Battlefield Park:

 • Carolina Chickadee